Healthy walking, light jogging, walks in the fresh air. Movement is life. Walking for health, Scandinavian, sports Healthy walking techniques sources

 8. Any acute illness, including colds, as well as exacerbation of a chronic illness.

-6. Useful properties of health walking
+6. Beneficial properties of healthy walking

 7. Some general rules for performing race walking